 2nd Dranouter folk Festival.
 Broadcast on Belgium Radio

 Mark Williamson on Bass (thanks Johan for all details on this Gig!).
-Possibly the first time Padstow was played.
+Padstow appears again.
 Padstow; Female Drummer; 4 Nights Drunk; Wee Weaver; One Misty Moisty Morning; Lady Diamond; All Around My Hat; Cam Ye O'er Frae France; Hard Times of Old England; King Henry; Encore: Gaudete; Canon by Telemann. (using Loop pedal); All Around My Hat (reprise)

 Mark Williamson was with the band on this tour and in Cambridge sang a song for the first encore 'All I have to do is Dream', I don't know if he did every night.

 30th Aug.
 Philli Folk Festival.
-Video below from this concert, rare chance to see Steeleye live in the 80's on video. (more available on Youtube from concert).
+Videos below are both from this concert, a rare chance to see Steeleye live in the 80's on video and the audio quality is pretty good.
+(3 more available are One Mistry Moisty Morning ; King Henry and Padstow).

 5th (2 shows) Bottom Line, NY